route/pump/README.md

 ## Configuration

-You can set up your own domain name while installing.
+You can set up your own domain name when you create a symlink.
 It's simple, let's see:

-    $ install-yippee-for-me --domain dev
+    $ cd ~/.yippee && ln -s /path-to-app domain.name

 And that's it, yes.